oceans404/nada-linear-regression-housing/README.md

 Party1 creates a new input with an array of features.

 Party1 computes `linear_regression_12` to run blind inference on the secret trained data, passing in their new input as a compute time secret.
-Party1 gets the expected price of a house with their input features.
+Party1 gets the expected price of a house with their input features without ever seeing the linear regression model state, which stays secret.

 ## Run this example